ZompLLC/BossRealms/README.md

 - To verify this, open a new terminal and try `mvn --version`.

+### Server Properties

+There are some server properties you will want to set to enable smoother gameplay.
+These files can be found in the paper folder.

+#### server.properties

+`allow-flight=true` => Some kits will stun you, and lead to a pseudo-flying state, which the server will kick you out from.
+`require-resource-pack=true` => Force players to use the server resource pack in the future `resource-pack-prompt="We may require a texture pack for optimal gameplay."` => Show prompt for enabling resource pack
+`resource-pack="link-to-direct-download-resource-pack.com"` => Resource pack direct download, usually a dropbox link

 ### Release Notes Setup

 We want to create a [GitHub Personal Access Token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-personal-access-token-classic) with a scope of at least `repo`